 The Honors Program provides an academic and social climate in which students of high academic potential can find a community of classmates with similar scholarly goals and professors to support and encourage them in pursuit of those goals.
 The students are brought together in special, limited enrollment seminars which provide a supportive environment for, often interdisciplinary, intellectual inquiry.
 The Program culminates in independent scholarly research which produces a senior thesis project within the student's major area of study.

 Incoming freshman may be invited into the University Honors Program based on consideration of high school grade point average (GPA), class rank, curriculum, and standardized test scores.
-They will be notified of their conditional admission to the University Honors Program following their admission to Wittenberg, usually by early summer.
+They will be notified of their conditional admission to the University Honors Program shortly after their admission to Wittenberg.

 Other first and second year students are invited to apply for membership to the Honors Program early in the spring semester each year if they have achieved a 3.5 cumulative GPA.
 Students who achieve a 3.5 cumulative GPA later in their careers may also apply for admission to the program on a case-by-case basis.

 Once admitted to the program, a student may take honors seminars, which usually satisfy a general education requirement, as well as utilize the Matthies House and attend special Honors social events.
 Students must maintain a 3.5 cumulative GPA throughout their Wittenberg career to remain members of the Honors Program.
 If a student's cumulative GPA falls below this threshold at the end of a semester, he or she will be given a one semester grace period (with continued access to Matthies House) to restore their cumulative GPA to the required level.

 Honors Program Staff